zhaobaoping/test/BUMO GO SDK guide.rst

 GetFees
 ~~~~~~~

-The ``getFees`` interface gets the minimum asset limit and fuel price of the
+The ``GetFees`` interface gets the minimum asset limit and fuel price of the
 account in the specified block.

 The method to call this interface is as follows: